multiscale/muscle3/docs/source/tutorial.rst

 effectively calls the micro model before each state update, sending it the current state and using its output as an input for the state update operation.

-Here's how to implement that with MUSCLE 3.
+Here's how to implement that with MUSCLE3.
 (A detailed explanation follows below the code.)

 .. literalinclude:: examples/python/reaction_diffusion.py